SetuCoder/Genie-Voice-Assistant/Installation.md

     5. `pip install SpeechRecognition`

   You can now run the python file to start Genie!
 Simply type `python3 main.py` into the console.
+But don't do it yet, you'll need to do the in-code changes as well to have a bug-free experience.

 # In-code changes